archer590/igor/README.md

 Recommender System for Scientific's Events
 ====

-Inside this repository, You will find:
+Inside this repository You will find:

 * script
 * wikicfp.v1.2008.xml